 Supporters & Resources

-Through the initiation of the K-State Campaign for Nonviolence (CNV), the SafeZone Program works with the Women's Center, the Office of Student Life, the Counseling Services, the Office of Affirmative Action, the Provost's Office, Gamma Rho Lambda, and Delta Lambda Phi and other groups both on-campus and off-campus to offer training for individuals and SAFE ZONE allies.
+Through the initiation of the Kansas State University Campaign for Nonviolence (CNV), the SafeZone Program works with the CARE Center, the Office of Student Life, Counseling Services, the Office of Institutional Equity, the Provost's Office, and other groups both on-campus and off-campus to offer training for individuals and SAFE ZONE allies.

 Supporters & Resources

-The K-State Women's Center works to promote a safe and equitable work and learning environment for women and all people through advocacy, presentations, academic classes, training, and referral.
+The K-State CARE Center works to promote a safe and equitable work and learning environment for women and all people through advocacy, presentations, academic classes, training, and referral.
 Social justice is our unifying mission for a variety of individual and community efforts.
-Since 1973, this office has supported the well being of K-State women by providing advocacy and promoting gender equity.
-More recent initiatives involve campus culture change efforts such as nonviolence education, the Empty Bowls Project, and programs for men.
-Over 200 K-State men and women from all majors comprise W.A.R.
-(Wildcats Against Rape), a student group dedicated to raising awarenessofcampus sexual violence.
+Since 1973, this office has supported the well being of the K-State community by providing advocacy and promoting social justice and equity.
+More recent initiatives involve campus culture change efforts such as nonviolence education, the Empty Bowls Project, and programs for safe and healthy relationships.

 To facilitate equal opportunity and nondiscrimination in employment and educational activities by: